Talk to our experts

 Q: What costs and financial planning do you need with an Employer of Record in Lithuania?

 Hiring in Lithuania involves not just salaries but also social security contributions, taxes, leave entitlements, and severance obligations.
-Employers must carefully plan for these costs to remain compliant and competitive.
+With Gloroots as your EOR, you pay a transparent monthly fee plus employee compensation — no hidden infrastructure costs.

 Typical Employer Costs in Lithuania

-- Employer Social Security (Sodra): ~1.77% – 2.49% of salary.
+• Employer Social Security (Sodra) — ~1.77% – 2.49% of salary.

-- Sick Leave: Employer covers first 2 days (62.06% of salary), then Sodra pays.
+• Sick Leave — Employer covers first 2 days (62.06% of salary); Sodra pays thereafter.

-- Entity Setup (Direct Employers only): €2,500 minimum share capital, plus legal, payroll, and accounting overhead.
+• Entity Setup (Direct Employers only) — €2,500 minimum share capital, plus legal, payroll, and accounting overhead.

 Direct Entity vs. Gloroots EOR: Cost & Financial Planning in Lithuania